 - Implement an Energy Management System: A company commits to implementing an energy management system (EnMS) in each of its facilities within 10 years and commits to an energy productivity target.
 Deploying an EnMS is a foundational step towards improving energy productivity.

-- Net Zero Carbon Buildings: A company commits to owning, occupying and developing buildings that operate at net zero carbon emissions by 2030.
+- Net Zero Carbon Buildings: A company commits to owning, occupying and developing buildings that are net zero in operation and embodied carbon by 2030.
 A net zero carbon building reduces energy demand, is highly energy efficient and is fully powered by renewable electricity.
 This commitment is led by the World Green Building Council, and gives insight to a company’s emissions, energy demand reductions, and renewable energy solutions from an asset and portfolio level.